Diagnosing bladder cancer

 - Positron emission tomography (PET)

 - Bone scan

 - Chest X-ray

 Your doctor uses information from these procedures to assign your cancer a stage.
 The stages of bladder cancer are indicated by Roman numerals ranging from 0 to IV.
 The lowest stages indicate a cancer that's confined to the inner layers of the bladder and that hasn't grown to affect the muscular bladder wall.
-The highest stage — stage IV — indicates cancer has spread to lymph nodes or organs in distant areas of the body.
+The highest stage — stage IV — indicates cancer that has spread to lymph nodes or organs in distant areas of the body

 Bladder cancer grade

 Bladder cancers are further classified based on how the cancer cells appear when viewed through a microscope.
 This is known as the grade, and your doctor may describe bladder cancer as either low grade or high grade: